 Call 1300 658 508

-- Strengthen the innovation capability in the Victorian public sector by providing an incentive for new ideas and projects and facilitating experiential learning.
+- Strengthen the innovation capability in the Victorian public sector by facilitating experiential learning

-- Promote project outcomes and solutions across the public sector to encourage networked responses to complex policy challenges.
+- Promote project outcomes and solutions across the public sector to encourage inter-departmental collaboration and networked responses to solve complex policy challenges

 Stages of Application